 Nobody's perfect.
 Nobody.
 Confession and repentance are part of the Christian journey.
 Sin is not, however, just a matter pertinent to individuals.
 Systems, institutions, governments also can be characterized as sinful.

 Jesus never said, "I would really like to forgive you but God says you can't be forgiven until I die on a cross."
-Jesus never said, "Hold you forgiveness horses, soon I'll die a horrible, bloody, humiliating death on a Roman cross, and then and only then will God forgive you but hold your forgiveness horses, you will be forgiven."
+Jesus never said, "Hold your forgiveness horses, soon I'll die a horrible, bloody, humiliating death on a Roman cross, and then and only then will God forgive you."

 It's interesting that the early church chose to interpret the death of Jesus in terms of a sacrifice when the prophet Hosea had God say, "For I desire mercy, not sacrifice, and acknowledgment of God rather than burnt offerings."
 (Hosea 6:6) That pretty much destroys the sacrificial system.

 Let's be real.
-It does not take Rocket Science to figure this one ought.
+It does not take Rocket Science to figure this one out.
 Some clergy type thought up the sacrificial system and got real fat off of it.
-Billy Graham and Joel Osteen are not the first Billy Grahams and Joel Osteens who have made tens of millions off of God.
+Billy Graham and Joel Osteen are not the first priests who have made tens of millions off of God.

 And don't forget that weirdo John the Baptizer dunking people out in the historically geographically important Jordan River.
 Powerful water there.
 Transformative memories there.
 It was in those waters that John baptized people, a baptism of repentance, you will recall.
 John offered FREE what they were charging for at the temple.
 You went to the temple to buy your forgiveness with an offering.
 John did not charge.
 And that's why Jesus was baptized by John.
-Theologians got all out of wack about why Jesus would be baptized by John since he was sinless.
-(Well, Jesus' sinlessness is another column.)
-But the really amazing thing is that Jesus chose to support the free repentance being doled out in the Jordan.
+Theologians got all out of wack about why Jesus would be baptized by John since he was sinless, but the really amazing thing is that Jesus chose to support the free repentance being doled out in the Jordan.

 The early church messed up a lot of things; nothing more, perhaps, than understanding Jesus' death.